Skammi/Eclipse-arduinocdt-scripts-for-MacOS-and-Linux/README.md

 # arduincdt scripts for MacOS and Linux
-These scripts allow to reset the upload port for specific Arduino boards.
+These scripts will allow to reset the upload port for specific Arduino boards from Eclipse CDT with the Arduino Plugin.

 First is avrdudeWrapper: